Leeds Castle: The Loveliest Castle In The World

 Leeds Castle History

-After the Norman invasion of England in 1066, the Manor of Esledes was built in 1086 on the site of the current castle by the half brother of William the Conqueror.
+After the Norman invasion of England in 1066, the French brought with them their French castle building expertise.
+The Manor of Esledes was built in 1086 on the site of the current castle by the half brother of William the Conqueror.

 The first record of a stone castle on the site dates back to 1119, although there is not much left of this original building.

 The oldest surviving part of the castle is the Norman Cellar.
 This is currently where you enter the castle.

 Through the centuries the castle has been owned as a private property by several Kings and Queens of England.
 The most famous owner was King Henry VIII who used the castle with his first wife, Catherine of Aragon.

 The castle has been modified greatly by its owners but much of what you can see today is thanks to significant refurbishments made by King Henry VIII as well as the Jacobean Manor House built by Sir Richard Smythe in the 17th century.

 Today, Leeds Castle is one of the most visited historic buildings in the UK.